 From the hierarchical cluster analysis, the accessions were grouped into four (4) clusters based on their average linkage and the Euclidean test (Figure 1).
-Clusters I and II has a total of 13 accessions which are white and orange fleshed, while cluster III and IV consisted of 7 accessions which are all pink fleshed.
-Cluster I, II and IV has two accessions each from the National Root Crop Research Institute Abuja while cluster III consist entirely of accessions gotten from farmers.
-Cluster I is made up of 5 accessions (NC 1, NC 5, NC 11, NC 12 and NC 16) that have the same traits related to mature leaf shape and size such as: General Outline, Type of Leaf Lobes, Number of Leaf Lobes, Shape of Central Lobe and Size of Matured Leaf.
-Accessions in cluster III (NC 8, NC 10, NC 18, NC 20 and NC 14) have the same characteristic trait for Petiole Length and apart from accession NC 14 in this cluster; others share similar traits such as: Plant Type, Internode Diameter, Internode Length, Predominant Color of the vine, Foliage Color of Matured Leaf and Foliage Color of Immature Leaf.
-Accessions in cluster IV (NC 4 and NC 6) share same characteristics like Predominant Color of Storage Root while in contrast; accessions in cluster II (NC 2, NC 13, NC 3, NC 9, NC 7, NC 15, NC 17 and NC 19) share no specific uniform trait across the cluster.
-Accessions NC 1 and NC 5 share approximately 50% similarities as well as accessions NC 12 and NC 16.
-Accessions NC 2 and NC 13 are approximately 45% similar while accessions NC 3 and NC 9 are approximately 70% similar.
-The dendrogram also revealed that accessions NC 4 and NC 6 are approximately 40% similar but entirely dissimilar with all the other accessions.
+Clusters I and II had a total of 13 accessions which were white and orange fleshed, while cluster III and IV consisted of 7 accessions which are all pink fleshed.
+Cluster I, II and IV had two accessions each from the National Root Crop Research Institute Abuja while cluster III consist entirely of accessions obtained from farmers.
+Cluster I was made up of 5 accessions (NC 1, NC 5, NC 11, NC 12 and NC 16) that had the same traits related to mature leaf shape and size such as: General Outline, Type of Leaf Lobes, Number of Leaf Lobes, Shape of Central Lobe and Size of Matured Leaf.
+Accessions in cluster III (NC 8, NC 10, NC 18, NC 20 and NC 14) had the same characteristic trait for Petiole Length and apart from accession NC 14 in this cluster; others shared similar traits such as: Plant Type, Internode Diameter, Internode Length, Predominant Color of the vine.
+Foliage Color of Matured Leaf and Foliage Color of Immature Leaf.
+Accessions in cluster IV (NC 4 and NC 6) shared same characteristics like Predominant Color of Storage Root while in contrast; accessions in cluster II (NC 2, NC 13, NC 3, NC 9, NC 7, NC 15, NC 17 and NC 19) shared no specific uniform trait across the cluster.
+Accessions NC 1 and NC 5 shared approximately 50% similarities as well as accessions NC 12 and NC 16.
+Accessions NC 2 and NC 13 were approximately 45% similar while accessions NC 3 and NC 9 were approximately 70% similar.
+The dendrogram also revealed that accessions NC 4 and NC 6 were approximately 40% similar but entirely dissimilar with all the other accessions (Figure 1).